huanjunzhang/AdvancedAnalytics/README.md

 Current Modules and Classes
 ===========================

-ReplaceImputeEncode

-:

-    Classes for Data Preprocessing
+## ReplaceImputeEncode: Classes for Data Preprocessing

-    :   -   DT defines new data types used in the data dictionary
+-   DT defines new data types used in the data dictionary
 -   ReplaceImputeEncode a class for data preprocessing

-Regression

-:

-    Classes for Linear and Logistic Regression
+## Regression: Classes for Linear and Logistic Regression

-    :   -   linreg support for linear regressino
+-   linreg support for linear regressino
 -   logreg support for logistic regression
 -   stepwise a variable selection class

-Tree

-:

-    Classes for Decision Tree Solutions
+## Tree: Classes for Decision Tree Solutions

-    :   -   tree\_regressor support for regressor decision trees
+-   tree\_regressor support for regressor decision trees
 -   tree\_classifier support for classification decision trees

-Forest

-:

-    Classes for Random Forests
+## Forest: Classes for Random Forests

-    :   -   forest\_regressor support for regressor random forests
+-   forest\_regressor support for regressor random forests
 -   forest\_classifier support for classification random forests

-NeuralNetwork

-:

-    Classes for Neural Networks
+## NeuralNetwork: Classes for Neural Networks

-    :   -   nn\_regressor support for regressor neural networks
+-   nn\_regressor support for regressor neural networks
 -   nn\_classifier support for classification neural networks

-TextAnalytics

-:

-    Classes for Text Analytics
+## TextAnalytics: Classes for Text Analytics

-    :   -   text\_analysis support for topic analysis
+-   text\_analysis support for topic analysis
 -   sentiment\_analysis support for sentiment analysis

-Internet

-:

-    Classes for Internet Applications
+## Internet: Classes for Internet Applications

-    :   -   scrape support for web scrapping
+-   scrape support for web scrapping
 -   metrics a class for solution metrics

 Installation and Dependencies
 =============================